sahilnishad/University-Admission-Prediction/README.md

 #
 ![](/image/cover.png)

-This is a multiple linear regression model bulit using scikit-learn to predict the chances of admission in universitiy with an accuracy of 80% based on the following features :
+This is a multiple linear regression model built using sklearn to predict the chances of admission in university with an accuracy of 80% based on the following features :

 * GRE Score
 * TOEFL Score